 This Alternative is the same as Alternative B except the NPS would add genetic diversity to replanted giant sequoia groves by sourcing cones/seed from arid groves and from groves with known higher levels of genetic diversity within the seed zone.
 This approach would use current sequoia-specific research and general understandings of adaptation in trees to increase the likelihood of project success in an uncertain future.
-Proportions of supplementation would be based on available seed and recommendations of experts in giant sequoia genetic stock containing any local adaptation and long-term genetic diversity of the species.
+Proportions of supplementation would be based on available seed and recommendations of experts in giant sequoia genetics with the goal of increasing potential for success in a changing climate while also preserving local genetic stock containing any local adaptation and long-term genetic diversity of the species.
 The NPS anticipates that seed from outside the local genetic community, but still within the seed zone, would account for roughly 20% of all seedlings replanted.